With Power Out, Many Florida Gas Stations Remain Closed

 Anyone who can do so should probably just stay home, he noted.

-"I recommend just stay inside your house and don't even bother looking, cause there's nothing around here."
+"I recommend just stay inside your house and don't even bother looking, 'cause there's nothing around here."